iSwapna/algol/README.md

-Tools of the Trade: 1.
+Tools : 1.
 Algorithms and Data Structures
 --------------------------------------------------

 1. EPI - problems from the book -Elements of Programming Interviews